 - 1. U.S. Treasury Bills, Notes, Bonds and other obligations whose principal and interest is fully guaranteed by the United States of America or any of its agencies or instrumentalities. - 2.
 Government Sponsored Enterprises (GSE): Federal Farm Credit Bank (FFCB), Federal National Mortgage Association (FNMA), Federal Home Loan Mortgage Corporation (FHLMC), Federal Home Loan Bank (FBLB), Student Loan Marketing Association (SLMA), Financing Corporation (FICO), The Resolution Funding Corporation (REFCO), Farm Credit System Financial Assistance Corporation, the Federal Housing Finance Board and all other government sponsored agencies and enterprises. - 3.
 Certificates of Deposit in state-certified qualified public depositories. - 4.
 Money Market Instruments: securities rated "A1/P1" or better, or the equivalent as a minimum as defined by Standard & Poor's and/or Moody's or other nationally recognized credit rating organizations at the time of purchase.
-Included but not limited to commercial paper, time deposits and banker's acceptances. - 5.
-Money Market Funds registered with the SEC.
+Included but not limited to commercial paper, time deposits and banker's acceptances. - Money Market Funds registered with the Securities and Exchange Commission (SEC).
 This may include the purchase of shares in open ended, no load money market funds regulated under the Investment Company Act of 1940, operating in accordance with rule 2(A)7.
 The fund investment guidelines must state that "the fund will seek to maintain a \$1 per share net asset value." - 6.
-Any intergovernmental investment pool authorized pursuant to the Florida Interlocal Cooperation Act, as provided in F.S.
-163.01, which maintains a similar investment objective. - 7.
-Any investment fund regulated or advised by a Registered Investment Advisor under the Investment Company Act of 1940, Rule 3C7.
-Such fund investment guidelines must state that "the fund will seek to maintain a \$1 per share net asset value."
+Any intergovernmental investment pool authorized pursuant to the Florida Interlocal Cooperation Act of 1969, as provided in F.S.
+163.01, which maintains a similar investment objective.

+7. Any investment fund regulated or advised by a Registered Investment Advisor under the Investment Company Act of 1940.